 - If the person is noncommittal or negative, ask what you could have done better.
 If you're able to address the person's concerns, consider asking for a Facebook review.
 If the person is leaving upset, don't mention it of course.

-3. Write occasional posts for your Facebook page, and share photos, information on upcoming sales or events, and funny jokes or anecdotes.
+And share photos, information on upcoming sales or events, and funny jokes or anecdotes.
 End some posts with lines like, "Did you visit during our last sale?
 Leave us a review to let us know what you thought!" to encourage more useful feedback.

-4. Systematize the way you seek reviews.
 One of the most valuable tools for getting customers to regularly post positive reviews is automated customer feedback software such as ReputationStacker, which sends your customers a simple one-question survey about your business.
 Happy customers are directed to the review site of your choice where they can post a review, while unsatisfied customers are directed back to you so you can address their concerns.
 This is the easiest way to consistently get positive online reviews.

 What If My Customers Don't Have Facebook Accounts?